Frequently Asked Questions

 Should cast iron smoke when cooking?

 Yes, this will happen when the pan with oil is heated above the burning point of the oil.
 There is no reason to have the heat up to high as cast iron distributes heat very well and retains the heat.
 Medium heat is sufficient.
-Do not use low smoke point oils in your pan such as olive oil, as this will cause smoking.
+Low smoke point oils, like olive oil, as this will cause more smoking.

 Should cast iron be sticky after seasoning?